 World Nature Conservation 2020

-World Nature Conservation Day is celebrated worldwide each year on July 28th.
+World Nature Conservation Day is celebrated worldwide on July 28th each year.

 Nature Conservation Day is observed to raise awareness and address.
 In essence, to highlight how to utilise, manage and protect the natural resources our Earth provides for us.
 In addition, to protect it for future generations.
-Nature conservation is crucial for all life on Earth, the wellbeing and survival of people, animals, and plants.
+Nature conservation is crucial for all life on Earth and the well-being and survival of people, animals, and plants.

 Nature

 Nature provides us with our daily needs.
-However, the world’s population is increasing at an alarming rate and has doubled over the past 50 years.
+However, the world’s population has increased alarmingly and doubled over the past 50 years.
 Overpopulation and human negligence are overexploiting our resources.
 If this continues, there will be no resources left for future generations.
-With the increased population, the consumption of natural resources is also increasing.
+With the increased population, the consumption of natural resources is also growing.
 Hence, these resources should be conserved and protected to maintain ecological balance.

 Humans are responsible for many threats to nature.
-Some are deforestation, illegal wildlife trade, pollution, plastics, chemicals, and many more.
-We are now all very aware of the continued destruction and must realise the importance of conserving nature.
+Some are deforestation, illegal wildlife trade, pollution, plastics, chemicals, etc. We are all aware of the continued destruction and must realise the importance of conserving nature.
 We must protect our environment for human, animal, and plant survival.

-Apart from the government and other organisations, we can also take action as individuals.
+Apart from the government and other organisations, we can act as individuals.
 We get to decide how we want to care for our nature conservation.

 The chart below sums up the 3 R’s principles we can all follow.

-It’s time for action to raise awareness, our voices, take notice and make our planet safe and clean again.
+It’s time for action to raise awareness and our voices, take notice and make our planet safe and clean again.

 BE THE CHANGE YOU WANT TO SEE IN THE WORLD